-You probably spend a good deal of time in your bedroom – whether you’re just sleeping or hanging out – so you’ll want to make sure it is comfortable and well laid out.
-Here are some tips to help you properly arrange your bedroom, regardless of if you’re in a 1 bedroom or 2 bedroom, to ensure minimal clutter –
+You probably spend a good deal of time in your bedroom, whether you’re sleeping or just hanging out.
+So you’ll want to make sure it is comfortable and well laid out.
+Here are some tips to help you properly arrange your bedroom, regardless of if you’re in a 1-bedroom or 2-bedroom apartment, to ensure minimal clutter –

 You can’t just buy any furniture for your bedroom.
 It needs to fit into the space you have available –